ChunqiJIANG/ChunqiJIANG.github.io/_pages/about.md

 Hi, there!

-## Marine Microbiologist Studying Ocean Microbial Genomics
+## Marine Microbiologist Focusing on Ocean Microbial Genomics
 Thank you for visiting here.
 <p align="right"> (Recent update on 2026/03) </p>